< terug

 Description of the studio:

-Despite (or also thanks to) the protection of their heritage value, these special places depend on architectural and programmatic renewal to continue to exist in a future-proof way.
-In the studio, we explore the architectural value and significance of the Beguinages, the role they (can) play today and their chances for the future.
-After an exploratory analysis, we work on proposals for a reinterpretation and new use for several specific properties where we see opportunities for expressive and contemporary architectural interventions.
-Here, each student individually or in small working groups can choose their own site and shape their own project.
+After the analysis of the entire site, we work on proposals for a reinterpretation of specific places within the site where we see opportunities for expressive and contemporary architectural interventions.
+Here, each student individually or in small working groups can choose his or her own focus, fragment and project.
 The possibilities are diverse and can be designed in different ways, from pragmatic and technical, to experimental, poetic and visual.

 Architecturally, the assignment focusses on the discovery and (re)interpretation of existing qualities, internal conversions and extensions, subtle and bold new-build interventions and fundamental sustainability.
-From an urban planning perspective, we examine the spatial and landscape embedding of the beguinages, possible (renewed) relationships with the surroundings and the role and meaning of public and collective spaces and gardens.
-Programmatically, we focus on the design of collective housing for different target groups, ages and sizes; childcare and care institutions; social, gastronomic, tourist and museum infill, and the redevelopment and conversion of churches and vicarages.
+From an urban planning perspective, we examine the spatial possibilities of the existing site, possible (renewed) relationships with the surroundings and the role and meaning of public and collective spaces and gardens.
+Programmatically, we focus on the design of programmes such as a school, a community centre, collective housing for different target groups, ages and sizes; childcare and care institutions, facilities for sport and fitness or a combination

-Our work in the studio is linked to current studies and projects that take place outside the academic world and is intended for motivated students with an interest in transformations and a focus on the relationship between interior and exterior spaces, to unusual interiors and detailed elaborations.
+Our work in the studio is linked to current studies about the site that take place outside the academic world.
+The studio is intended for motivated students with an interest in transformations and a focus on the relationship between interior and exterior spaces, to unusual interiors and detailed elaborations.
 There is room for exploring and developing a specific architectural relationship between existing and new, for (circular) use of materials.

 The necessary structural and programmatic interventions require artistic flair and conceptual intelligence.
 Enthusiasm for craftsmanship, tectonic aspects, materiality, model making and spatial quality are prerequisites.